junxiao01/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Image/Video Restoration and quality enhancement.
-  - High-dimensional signal processing
+  - Signal processing methods in finance.
-  - Machine Learing (e.g., bayesian machine learning and robust machine learning)
+  - Machine Learing and high-dimensional statistics.

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Electronic and Information Engineering (EIE)
+    - course: Ph.D. in Electronic and Information Engineering
       institution: The Hong Kong Polytechnic University (PolyU)
       year: 2018.09-2022.10
-    - course: M.S.C in Electronic and Information Engineering (EIE)
+    - course: M.S.C in Electronic and Information Engineering (with distinction)
       institution: The Hong Kong Polytechnic University (PolyU)
       year: 2016.09-2018.03
     - course: BSc in Telecommunication Engineering